BeatriceWambui/Delani-Studio/README.md

 # Delani-Studio
-This is a website on Delani studio
+This is a website on Delani studio.

 ## Author
 * Beatrice Wambui.